minchinweb/docker-python/Readme.md

 - additional `apt` packages may be needed to support building C extensions with `pip` or to allow pre-compiled wheels to work.
+- if you use this as a base image, you will need to set `ENV S6_KEEP_ENV=1` in your `Dockerfile` if you want your default script to have access to your environmental variables.